 In the past, designers were combining the two styles, but they let Chinoiserie and modern elements tiptoe around each other and kept them at a distance.
 But in 2019, it’s not uncommon to see a pillow made in Chinoiserie right next to a pillow with an ultra-modern geometric print, for example.

-Update in 2022: Chinoiserie fabrics tend to be a novelty, and because they are a rare find, they typically exude more luxury than the average fabric out there.
+Update in 2023: Chinoiserie fabrics tend to be a novelty, and because they are a rare find, they typically exude more luxury than the average fabric out there.
 These kinds of fabrics have always been in style, and will equally continue to be in style, no matter what year it is.
+In fact, Chinoiserie prints in bold colors are coming back strongly.

 Geometric Lattice Fabrics